Superset vs Codex CLI (2026): Agent Orchestrator vs OpenAI's Coding Agent

 Yes.
 Each Superset task runs Codex in its own isolated worktree.
 You can use any Codex mode — Suggest, Auto Edit, or Full Auto — safely, because worktree isolation means an autonomous agent can't affect your main working directory.

-How does cloud Codex compare to Superset?
+How does the Codex app compare to Superset?

 Are both tools open source?